rivera-bl/nvim-dotfiles/README.md

 - [ ] ?get plugins from source and place them on a different file like [this][11]
 - [ ] ?where to get the full list of arguments that the vim pkgs provides in nix
-- [ ] set the foundations of the nvim overlay
-    - use `self: super:` correctly
 - [ ] do install/configuration with: plugins -> nix, config -> lua
   - [ ] watch this [setup example][4] and implement it without nix2vim
       - [ ] copy his indenline configs
   - [ ] install plugins via nix code?
       - what happens to lazy loading when not using packer?
       - how is the plugin `setup()` writen?
-  - [ ] settings and mappings managed by `.lua` files to do fast changes
+- [x] settings and mappings managed by `.lua` files to do fast changes
   - [x] clone nixpkgs/nixos-22.05 to browse the source code
       - thats the documentation